Disability: The Statistics

 The UK Government reports on disability in the UK statistics are:

-• There are over 11 million people with a limiting long term illness, impairment or disability.
+- There are over 11 million people with a limiting long-term illness, impairment or disability.

-• The prevalence of disability rises with age.
-Around 6% of children are disabled, compared to 16% of working age adults and 45% of adults over State Pension age.
+- The prevalence of disability rises with age.
+Around 6% of children are disabled, compared to 16% of working-age adults and 45% of adults over State Pension age.

-Disability affects lifestyle; over a quarter of disabled people say they do not frequently have choice and control over their daily lives.
+Disability affects lifestyle; over a quarter of disabled people say they do not frequently have choices and control over their daily lives.
 This is what we, at Visualise, are working to change by making services more inclusive.

 Disability across the world and its impact